GARDA DEPOT AUCTION – Amharc Éireann: Eagrán 73

 It’s not often people willingly visit the Garda Depot, but when there’s a bargain to be had at a car auction, they make sure to come in their droves.

+With 60 cars up for auction all varying in condition, it was essential to have a good look at what was on offer in the yard before the event started and money was put down.
 This auction used to take place twice a year and Des Kelly had a tough day coaxing the highest penny from these customers.
 They were looking for a bargain after all.
-With the highest pricing reaching £225 and the cheapest car going for only £50, there was at least one happy driver making his way home that evening.
+With the highest price reaching £225 and the cheapest car going for only £50, there was at least one happy driver making his way home that evening.

 With kind permission of Gael Linn.